Nun of Watton: Account

 The next morning, her caretakers found her healthy, clean, and distinctly not pregnant.
 After thorough inspection of her cell, they found no evidence of a birth at all.
 Additionally, the chains and fetters that had previously held her had fallen off.
 After Gilbert was informed of these miraculous events, he consulted Aelred before proceeding.
 Aelred investigated and declared the event to be a miracle after deciding that she could have been freed "neither by others nor by herself without the strength of God", and therefore it would be sacrilegious to imprison her again.
 Aelred fully accepted the authenticity of the events he described, and deemed the miraculous delivery of the child and the freeing of the nun from her fetters to be more important than the preceding acts of adultery and punishment.
 However, he was also intensely critical of the nun's fellow sisters and of Gilbert of Sempringham himself for their lack of pastoral care.

-The miracle described in this story introduces both a socially and religiously acceptable method for disposing of an unwanted child, as well as providing a precedent for reconciliation in religious communities after one of its most cherished norms had been shattered.
-It also showcases the brutality and narrow mindedness of Christendom in regards to women.
-Although at the time, death and other punishments were recognized as just penalties for adultery and fornication, various scholars have focused on the degree of brutality that these nuns perpetrated on their hapless charge and her unfortunate lover.
+Interpretation

 Jane Patricia Freeland's 2006 translation of the work shows Aelred's ambivalence about the propriety of the nuns' behaviour toward their charge and her lover, and the apparent absence of pastoral care available to the hapless young woman at the centre of this case.
 Brian Golding's history of the Gilbertines places the incident in its historical context.

-It has been suggested that the most remarkable feature of the punishment at Watton was not the beating or the imprisonments, but the castration performance by the woman herself, and the subsequent insertion into her mouth of the severed genitalia.
-A conservative interpretation of the punishments describes the reactions of the nuns and canons as being fueled by a passionate desire to defend the honor of Christ and their monastery.
-This communal desire arose from the fear that the sin of one of their members would be associated with the entire monastery, and they would all suffer as a result.

-Aelred's letter "is a redemptive narrative, written to be understood both literally and metaphorically.
+According to Barbara Hargreaves, Aelred's letter "is a redemptive narrative, written to be understood both literally and metaphorically.
 Aelred uses the physicality of the pregnancy itself, and the conditions of the nun’s incarceration, to bring to his reader the themes of physical and spiritual gestation and rebirth."